 Arbury is a mainstream primary school committed to meeting the needs of all pupils including those with SEND.
 We are an inclusive school, supporting the learning of all pupils, paying particular regard to their areas of strength and difficulty.
-Most children are taught alongside their peer group in class, benefitting from 'Quality First Teaching'.
-For some children, some of the time, we offer targeted intervention programmes which better support their learning needs.
+Most children are taught alongside their peer group in class, but for some children, some of the time, we offer small targeted intervention programmes which better support their learning needs.
 In this way children at Arbury are given equal access to education; not everyone learns in the same way and at the same pace, therefore it is appropriate to respond to this difference by offering a flexible education depending on a child's need.